-fat and certain bones sold on the meat, discrete fat tissues removed during meat cutting or from carcass parts approved for human consumption.
-Dedicated storage, transport and production lines for these raw materials will further minimise the risk of contamination with TSE agent.

-- Other discrete adipose tissues not intended for direct human consumption as such can also safely be used for all applications, with the exception of certain digestive tract-associated discrete adipose tissues as described in the SSC opinion of 28-29 June 2001 7, and provided the fat collection procedure is able to prevent contamination with potentially BSE infected materials and provided dedicated manufacturing lines are used. - The SSC considers that the current practice adhered to by most European tallow industries to purify the tallow derived from these source materials to a maximum level of insoluble impurities of 0.02%, will reduce the residual risk, if any, to a negligible level.
+- The SSC considers that tallow derived from discrete fat tissues that were intended for or associated with carcass parts intended for human consumption and that were handled as such, is as safe as meat and can therefore be used for all applications.
+Such raw materials are, for example: fat and certain bones sold on the meat, discrete fat tissues removed during meat cutting or from carcass parts approved for human consumption.
+Dedicated storage, transport and production lines for these raw materials will further minimise the risk of contamination with TSE agent. - Other discrete adipose tissues not intended for direct human consumption as such can also safely be used for all applications, with the exception of certain digestive tract-associated discrete adipose tissues as described in the SSC opinion of 28-29 June 2001 5, and provided the fat collection procedure is able to prevent contamination with potentially BSE infected materials and provided dedicated manufacturing lines are used. - The SSC considers that the current practice adhered to by most European tallow industries to purify the tallow derived from these source materials to a maximum level of insoluble impurities of 0.02%, will reduce the residual risk, if any, to a negligible level.